Santa Cruz Giant-Tortoise

 Distribution of Chelonoidis porteri Distribution of Chelonoidis porteri in Santa Cruz Island

-Etymology: The generic name Chelonoidis comes from the Greek word chelone (meaning “tortoise”).21 The specific epithet porteri honors Captain David Porter of the US Navy, who made important observations about the Galápagos giant tortoises during his cruise in 1813.22
+Etymology: The generic name Chelonoidis comes from the Greek word chelone (meaning “tortoise”).21 The specific epithet porteri honors Captain David Porter of the U.S. Navy, who made important observations about the Galápagos giant tortoises during his cruise in 1813.22

 See it in the wild: Individuals of Chelonoidis porteri can be seen year-round with ~100% certainty at Reserva El Chato, Rancho El Manzanillo, and Rancho Primicias, in the highlands of Santa Cruz Island.